Learning Objectives Self-Check

 What this boils down to is that no matter how you slice it, all of the (chemical potential) energy in natural gas came from the sun.
 The implications are kind of mind-boggling (and let’s face it, awesome): The light energy coming from the screen you are looking at right now probably came from sunlight that hit the earth millions of years ago!

 Coal, oil and natural gas are considered fossil fuels because they are derived from remains of ancient organic material.
-They are also all hydrocarbons (technically, oil and natural gas are made of multiple hydrocarbons), which indicates that they are made primary of carbon and hydrogen.
+They are also all hydrocarbons (technically, oil and natural gas are made of multiple hydrocarbons), which indicates that they are made primarily of carbon and hydrogen.
 You will often see coal, oil, and natural gas referred to by either name - fossil fuel or hydrocarbon.

 Again, we could go through innumerable examples of energy, and most of them would require tracing multiple steps to find their original source.
 Almost all sources (aside from some nuclear energy and some geothermal energy) can be traced back to the sun, whether it’s recent or ancient sunlight.
 But more importantly in the context of this course is that: